YDM-101/splatground/README.md

 Only for Mac.
 I welcome any contributors who would like to make Windows or Linux versions.
 Also, running the software long term at a sub-second refresh rate will cause your computer to overheat (although running it at splattershot speed (0.1) or n-zap speed (0.0833) is fun to watch)

+## Acknowledgements
+The images in the sample_bg are not made by me, and rights go to the respective owners.
+I will remove them from the sample pack upon request by the owner.

+I query the https://splatoon2.ink API for the rotation information.

 ## Author's notes
 I made this last month -- shortly after I got the game in June 2022.
 Originally it was intended to only be used by me, and to release a public version I had to streamline the installation and configuration process as much as possible, but there is still a lot to do in that aspect.